The 6 Pillars of Safety: Building Protection That Lasts

 Training doesn't have to halt work.
 Flexible modules—short, mobile-friendly and available anytime—help teams build knowledge without losing productivity, while tracking ensures certifications stay current.

-Job Hazard Analyses help crews pause to identify risks and plan controls before starting work.
+Job Hazard Communication helps crews pause to identify risks and plan controls before starting work.
 When done consistently, this pillar makes spotting and mitigating hazards a natural habit—bridging the manual and training into practical, on-the-job action.

 Pillar 4: Weekly Safety Meetings That Stay Relevant